 We are just highlighting a few nearby Tulum, but there are many more that you could make an entire vacation out of visiting cenotes!

 Dos Ojos Park

-Located only about 15 minutes drive from Tulum Beach towards the direction of Playa del Carmen, Dos Ojos Park is one of the best things to do in Tulum Mexico if you’re looking for an all-day cenote excursion.
-There are a total of 7 cenotes here that you can visit, snorkel, and dive at.
+Located only about 15 minutes drive from Tulum Beach towards the direction of Playa del Carmen, Dos Ojos Park is one of the best things to do in Tulum if you’re looking for an all-day cenote excursion.
+There are a total of 7 cenotes here you can visit, snorkel, and dive at.
 While the prices here are a bit steeper than the other cenotes, this location is great if you’re looking for a one-stop multi cenote experience.

 Please note: The prices have dramatically increased for Dos Ojos.
 We did our research online and many sources claim Dos Ojos is around 100-120 pesos, however, we were quoted 700 pesos even with a local to visit 2 of the 7 cenotes!
 You can always call ahead, maybe we were just getting ripped off because it was a holiday week!

-One of the most popular cenotes in Tulum Mexico is Gran Cenote!
+One of the most popular cenotes in Tulum is Gran Cenote!
 The cenote itself is large and can get very crowded.
 We recommend showing up early in the morning to have the place as empty as possible before the hoards of people show up.
 Part of the cenote is an open pool and part of it is in a cave.

 Choo Ha Cenote is less popular than the other two mentioned and one of the best things to do in Tulum if you’re planning to head to the Coba Ruins as well.
 Located near Coba, this cenote is located in a cave that you access via a staircase going underground!

 Zacil – ha